 Thanks to the Strategic Mobility Formula, NCDOT is seeing progress in improving the connections that the military and families need for education, employment, health and recreation.

 Fayetteville Outer Loop Completion (U-2519)

-Connecting Fort Bragg to the strategic I-95 corridor to enhance mobility options for North Carolina's military through a nearly $500,000 million investment.
+Connecting Fort Liberty, formerly known as Fort Bragg, to the strategic I-95 corridor to enhance mobility options for North Carolina's military.

 Murchison Road Upgrades (U-4444)

-An $85 million, six-lane widening project from the Outer Loop to Spring Lake to allow the closure of Bragg Boulevard through Fort Bragg.
+An $85 million, six-lane widening project from the Outer Loop to Spring Lake to allow the closure of Bragg Boulevard through the military reservation.

 Base Access (W-5602)